tdib/qwirkle/README.md

   <s3838765@student.rmit.edu.au>

 ## Tests
-Tests (`.input` files) are designed to be executed from the tests/ folder.
-Make sure to use `cd tests/` before using these tests as the savegame files are relative to this directory.
+Tests (`.input` files) are designed to be executed from the respective tests/ folder.
+If you would like to run the original tests (from the group submission), make sure to use `cd original/tests/` before using these tests as the savegame files are relative to this directory.
 For example:
 `cd tests`, `../qwirkle < 1-newgame-static.input`
 will execute the first test.
+Executing the tests for the individual portion can be done in a similar manner, by changing directory to `individual/tests/`.

 Any tests labelled with static should use a static seed (meaning the generated tiles will be scrambled in the same order).
 This can be changed within the `bag.cpp` file in the `scrambleTiles()` method.
 By default, tiles will be randomly scrambled, however if the scrambling should be static, the line consisting of a `std::default_random_engine` should be uncommented, and the seed that has been used within the static tests is the integer 1.
 Any value besides this will not work.